kadena-io/chainweb-node-docker/README.md

 For explanations and additional configuration options (like, for instance, using an alternate port) keep reading.

+# Minimal System Requirements

+*   CPU: 2 cores
+*   RAM: 4 GB
+*   Storage: 40 GB of free space (it is recommend to use SSD disks)
+*   Network: public IP address or port forwarding

+For instance AWS EC2 t3a.medium VMs with 50GB SSD root storage are known to work.

 # Running a Chainweb Node as Docker Container

 **A Chainweb node must be reachable from the public internet**.
 It needs a